dealii/code-gallery/MCMC-Laplace/Readme.md

 ============================

-@note The intent and implementation of this program is extensively described in D. Aristoff and W. Bangerth: "to be completed upon actually writing the paper".
+@note The intent and implementation of this program is extensively described in D. Aristoff and W. Bangerth: "A benchmark for the Bayesian inversion of coefficients in partial differential equations", submitted, 2021.
+A preprint can be found [here](https://arxiv.org/abs/2102.07263).
 See there for more information.

 Motivation for project
 ----------------------